Fatzmoataz/getting-and-cleaning-data-project/CodeBook.md

 6- A new data frame called summarized_data had been created from tidyData independent by taking the average of each variable for each activity and each subject.

-7- summarized_data has been saved in a file “tidy_data.txt”
+7- summarized_data has been saved in a file ''tidy_data.txt''

 ## Description of the tidy data